PM-Dungeon/core/README.md

 - [German](./documentation/quickstart_de.md)
 - [English](./documentation/quickstart_en.md)

-If you just want to get started, add `implementation "io.github.pm-dungeon:core:1.0.+"` to your dependencies.

 ## Contributing

 Pull requests, bug reports, and feature requests are welcome.
 Please make sure to read the [contributor guidelines](CONTRIBUTING.md) before opening a new issue.